mikenguyen13/data_analysis/_book/26-dif-in-dif.md

 -   **Rollout Exogeneity** (i.e., exogeneity of treatment adoption): if the treatment is randomly implemented over time (i.e., unrelated to variables that could also affect our dependent variables)

     -   Evidence: Regress adoption on pre-treatment variables.
 And if you find evidence of correlation, include linear trends interacted with pre-treatment variables [@hoynes2009consumption]
+    -   Evidence: [@deshpande2019screened, p.
+223]
+        -   Treatment is random: Regress treatment status at the unit level to all pre-treatment observables.
+If you have some that are predictive of treatment status, you might have to argue why it's not a worry.
+At best, you want this.
+        -   Treatment timing is random: Conditional on treatment, regress timing of the treatment on pre-treatment observables.
+At least, you want this.

 -   **No confounding events**